 Tihar Greeting Cards

 We often exchange greeting cards in Tihar.
 Children need it to express their gratitude to their teachers and wish them a festive greeting.
-Instead of buying cards, husband and wife can make greeting card at home and can teach their children and let your children choose the material and use their imagination.
+Instead of buying cards, husband and wife can make greeting cards at home and can teach their children and let their children choose the material and use their imagination.

 You can use scrap material and old greeting cards to make some mosaics in the new ones.
-There are also several YouTube videos that can help you learn new skills, such as paper quilling.
+Several YouTube videos can help you learn new skills, such as paper quilling.

 Make and decorate candles

 Imagine how beautiful your home will look with so many handmade decorative details.
-In fact, your little chiildren will learn many new things while working on these crafts together with you.
+Your little children will learn many new things while working on these crafts together with you.